WDI-SEA/react-development-course-materials/01-React Key Concepts/07-creating-newsfeed-component-exercise.md

 1. In the HTML look for a section element with an id of main.
 Nested within you will find
    3 articles.
 2. Using the sources array, defined below, create an App component that will recreate the section elements
--   - (45min / 3:15)

-This exercise is meant to provide additional practice creating reusable React Components.

 In the [Creating A Newsfeed Component](https://codepen.io/jkeohan/pen/PBvxvY?editors=0010) CodePen you will find 3 article elements within the HTML section generating the newsfeed articles visible on the page.